-Asides from that, I could not even tell you where Table Mountain was.
-However, this nation intrigued Cam and I. We fell in love so much we entered South Africa with no plans and ended up staying for 90 days!
-Here are 20 South Africa travel tips that we learned and will be helpful to know before your own vacation there.
+Asides from that, I could not tell you where Table Mountain or Kruger National Park was.
+However, this nation intrigued Cam and me.
+We fell in love so much that we entered South Africa with no plans and ended up staying for 90 days.
+After those three months in the country, we have returned multiple times for extended trips and learned many things about traveling South Africa.
+Here are our top South Africa vacation travel tips that we learned and will be helpful to know before your trip.

 Not a BBQ, but a Braai

-My first South Africa travel tip is starting off simple – food.
-South Africa has wonderful food throughout the region.
-We’ve tried most of the staples like traditional maize, tasted the minced ostrich (not a fan), and the intensely sweet koeksisters.
-However, the one thing that is popular with just about any South African is a braai.
+One of my top South Africa vacation tip is to familiarize yourself with some of the food.
+South Africa has lovely food throughout the country.
+We’ve tried most of the staples like traditional maize, minced ostrich, ostrich steaks, bobotie, and the intensely sweet koeksisters.
+It’s all fantastic, but the one thing that is popular with just about any South African is a braai.

 South Africa is the Adventure Capital of the World

 Before taking off on your South Africa vacation, you should plan some adventure activities.
 I’m not just talking about around the Cape.
 Every corner of South Africa seems to have some adventure aspect to it.

 From hiking in the Drakensberg to freediving with sharks in the KZN, to throwing yourself off the world’s highest bridge bungee, you won’t be strapped to get an adrenaline rush on your vacation in South Africa.